History of the Jews in Dęblin and Irena during World War II: Liquidation

 The camp was liquidated on 22 July 1944, the same day that the Red Army reached Lublin.
 At the time of the deportation, some 800 to 900 Jews were still alive, of whom 400 to 600 were from Dęblin or Irena, 40 from Vienna, and 70 to 80 from Slovakia.
 Two or three transports departed from Irena on 17 and 22 July.
 (Silberklang reports a third on 20 July).
 Since no one was willing to volunteer, the first transport carried about 200 people who had few connections in the camp, including single adults and fifteen children between three and six years of age.
 On the orders of camp security officer Georg Bartenschlager, the fifteen children were shot and killed upon their arrival in Częstochowa.
 The rest of the prisoners, including Wenkert and 33 young children, departed on the second transport with Rademacher, the German camp commander, who carried a letter of protection from the airfield commander.
 About fifty Jews escaped from the camp during the evacuation, but most were killed.
 The second transport arrived in Częstochowa on 25 July; the young children were kept separated for two and a half days but were not killed.
-The reason for this is not clear, but likely involved negotiations with Bartenschlager.
+The reason for this is unclear, but it is likely related to negotiations with Bartenschlager.
 In Częstochowa, the Jews worked at the four Hugo Schneider AG plants.
-Some were deported to Buchenwald and Bergen-Belsen in January 1945 while others were liberated by the Red Army.
+Some were deported to Buchenwald and Bergen-Belsen in January 1945, while the Red Army liberated others.
 About half survived.

-According to Farkash, the airfield camp in Irena is a "singular case" in the Lublin district and possibly in the entirety of occupied Poland.
+According to Farkash, the airfield camp in Irena is a "singular case" in the Lublin district and possibly in occupied Poland as a whole.
 One unusual aspect of the camp was that it was run from start to finish by the Luftwaffe rather than the SS, although during 1943 and 1944, the SS tried to expand its role.
 According to Silberklang, being run by the Wehrmacht helped to ensure the camp's survival.
-However, other camps (such as three in Zamość county) were run by the Luftwaffe and were still liquidated before the end of 1943.
-Another reason was the importance of Jewish workers at Dęblin to the German war effort, which was continually emphasized by Wenkert in his dealings with the Germans.
+However, the Luftwaffe ran other camps (such as three in Zamość county) and were still liquidated before the end of 1943.
+Another reason was the importance of Jewish workers at Dęblin to the German war effort, which Wenkert continually emphasized in his dealings with the Germans.
 Overall, luck played a major role in the fortuitous combination of Jewish leadership, relatively friendly Germans, and the evacuation of the camp to Częstochowa rather than Auschwitz-Birkenau.
-Ninety-nine percent of the Jews from Lublin District were killed in the Holocaust, but hundreds from Dęblin and Irena survived the war.
+Ninety-nine percent of the Jews from the Lublin District were killed in the Holocaust, but hundreds from Dęblin and Irena survived the war.